manonja/ab-photos/docs/blog-workflow.md

 ### SEO Tips
 - Write compelling excerpts (they appear in search results and social shares)
 - Use 3-5 relevant tags
-- Choose descriptive slugs (they become the URL)
+- Choose descriptive titles
-- Include your main keyword in the title
+- Keep excerpts under 160 characters

 ### File Naming
 - Always use lowercase
 - Replace spaces with hyphens
-- Include dates for posts: `2024-01-15-post-title.mdx`
+- Files are named automatically with date: `2024-01-15-post-title.mdx`

 ## Troubleshooting

 ### Post Not Appearing?
 - Check `published: true` is set
 - Save the file
+- Run `npm run dev` and check for compilation
 - Refresh your browser
-- Check the console for errors with `npm run dev`

 ### Images Not Loading?
 - Check file path is correct (starts with `/`)